 “Mr Selfridge’s” Gregory Fitoussi plays General Castillon, a French mercenary working for the Emperor at a time when the French are challenging the East India Company for India.
 Castillon is suspicious of John and his motives and conspires to stop John being granted a trading license.

 Adil Ray is John’s neighbour Murad Beg who dislikes General Castillon intensely and agrees to help John secure a trading license.
 Murad’s daughter, Roshanara, (Kanika Kapur) has an English governess Margaret Osborne, played by “Endeavour’s” Dakota Blue Richards whose beauty and intelligence catches John’s attention.
 (There’s one of those block printed cottons we mentioned!)

 However, when beautiful Chandrika (Pallavi Sharda) arrives at Beecham House with her entourage she is shown to luxurious guest quarters and immediately insists on seeing August.
 What secrets does Chandrika bring with her to Beecham House?

 When does “Beecham House” premiere?

-Stay tuned for US premiere dates: “Beecham House” will be part of the 2019 PBS MASTERPIECE line-up, dates TBA.
+Stay tuned for US premiere dates: “Beecham House” will be part of the PBS MASTERPIECE line-up, dates TBA but expected in 2020.
 Watch the trailer below.